 Furthermore, when your company’s website experiences organic search traffic declines or growth periods, the marketing staff likely doesn’t have the experience to review your analytics data in a manner that will tell the story of why your organic search traffic is trending in a certain direction.

 Considering that Google is often a company’s top source of traffic, the opportunity cost of not having an expert SEO resource at hand is often too great to ignore.
-I recommend using SimilarWeb to investigate the top traffic sources of your competitors.
-Here is an example for REI, one of my favorite retailers.
-You can see that search engine traffic is clearly their top traffic source.
-This is very common.

 Finding, selecting and hiring the right SEO consultant will help to ensure that your company makes the most of this top traffic source.
 If you would like to discuss further, you can ask me a question or inquire about hiring me.
 I have my own criteria for working with clients, so let’s see if we’re a good fit for each other.